spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/10-cockroach-db.md

   * **Database Name**: The name of the database to target.

-  * **PersistentVolumeClaim Size (GiB)**: Select the volume as per the storage volume available in the cluster group and virtual clusters.
+  * **PersistentVolumeClaim Size (GiB)**: Select the volume according to the storage volume available in the cluster group and virtual clusters.
 Ensure you do not exceed the maximum storage size for your virtual cluster.

 6. Save your changes.